Holistic Foodie

 Paleo Chocolate Cookies + Ice Cream Sandwiches

-paleo chocolate cookies These paleo chocolate cookies with sea salt hold up on their own as is, without a “paleo” or “healthy” label.
+These paleo chocolate cookies with sea salt hold up on their own as is, without a "paleo" or "healthy" label.
 I truly became obsessed with a version of these cookies at my fave local spot, Impact Kitchen.
-I am actually sitting here right now writing this blog post.
+I am actually sitting at this restaurant right now writing this blog post.
 Once they opened up a new location right by my house (literally in my backyard) I knew it was GAME OVER.
-I’ve been known to walk over and pick up some paleo chocolate cookies whenever the mood struck and let’s just say it was striking more and more.
+I've been known to walk over and pick up some paleo chocolate cookies whenever the mood struck and let's just say it was striking more and more.
 So I knew I wanted to try making my own at home to save on money and just to see if I could.
 I am not a paleo baker at all, so using the flours were a little new to me.
-But once I tasted them I knew they were solid and making them into ice cream sandwiches might just be the best thing I’ve EVER done.
+But once I tasted them I knew they were solid and making them into ice cream sandwiches might just be the best thing I've EVER done.

 Cassava and Tapioca Flours: